 Nursing informatics is a combination of cognitive science, computer science, information science, and nursing science.
 It includes the development, analysis, and evaluation of information systems augmented by technologies that support, enhance and manage patient care.

-In the classroom and in practice, students have an opportunity to observe, apply, analyze, and practice processes and skills relevant to nursing informatics.
+In practice, students have an opportunity to observe, apply, analyze, and practice processes and skills relevant to nursing informatics.
 The Nursing Informatics concentration stresses the development of leadership in nursing.

 Career opportunities for graduates with this specialty are numerous.
 Informatics nurses are involved in practice, education, research, administration, and consultation and can work in public, private, or corporate settings.